 Is online sports betting legal in the United States?

-Regardless of your location, you can utilize offshore betting sites without any risk or fear of punishment.
-There are no laws against individual bettors accessing gambling operators in other jurisdictions.
+You can access offshore betting sites without risk or fear of punishment, no matter where you are.
+There are simply no laws that can be invoked against individual punters accessing bookmakers in other jurisdictions.

 How do I know if a betting site is legitimate?

-That can be quite challenging!
-Luckily for you, that’s where casino-guide.biz comes in!
-We employ a team of experts who are continuously researching new betting sites and putting them through a rigorous review process to ensure safety, reliability, and legitimacy.
+This can be quite challenging!
+The good news for you is that this is exactly where casino-guide.biz comes in!
+We have a cadre of specialists who are constantly researching new betting sites and subjecting them to a meticulous review process that ensures not only security and reliability, but also the all-important rub of actual legitimacy.

 You can find our reviews here: Site Reviews